Between brushing out knots, and scrubbing your locks in the shower, there are plenty of normal

 Anxiety can affect your hair's health from the inside.
 But anxious habits can play a role on the outside, too.
 "Frequent and persistent unmanaged stress also affects our personal self-care, sleep, and maintenance of hair," says Hodge.
 "Additionally, individuals with significant stress and anxiety disorders may even develop a compulsive habit of pulling their hair out (called trichotillomania)."

-If you have trichotillomania, you might catch yourself sitting at work and pulling out your hair when you're nervous.
+you have trichotillomania, you might catch yourself sitting at work and pulling out your hair when you're nervous.
 This can, for obvious reasons, cause your hair to fall out.
 But speaking to a loved one or seeing a therapist to treat your anxiety can help.
+6 A Traumatic Event

 If your hair is falling out in clumps, or seems noticeably thinner, it may be time to see your doctor so they can check for underlying health issues that can cause hair loss.

 "Chronic, severely dry skin that is very itchy and accompanied by hair loss, which is sometimes sudden in onset, could signal an